ditrit/specimen/README.md

       expected_result: 44
 ```

 The input entry is required and must be a map.
 It is passed to the test box.
 The output entry may be any value but it must only be present if the box returns a value.
-The supported flags are FOCUS and SKIP - the uppercase is mandatory.
+The supported flags are FOCUS and PENDING - the uppercase is mandatory.
 This two flags are supported on all nodes of the data tree.

 ## Code box